nearform/commentami/packages/commentami-react-components/README.md

 ```

-To make this page quickly commentable is required:
+To make this page quickly commentable you need to:

 * to wrap everything inside the `Commentami` component
 * Define a service that manage the connection with the server